dataformsjs/dataformsjs/docs/i18n-translations.md

 The following setup is recommended for local development.

 ~~~
 dataformsjs    {root-directory}
 ├── dataformsjs  [repository]
 ├── playground   [repository]
 └── website      [repository]
 ~~~

 If you need to install PHP see documents for (Windows, macOS, and Linux) from: https://www.fastsitephp.com/en/getting-started

 Currently specific languages are desired and translation work can be paid.
 For more see: https://www.fastsitephp.com/en/translators-needed

-Google Translate is used for initial translations and then human translators fix errors from Google Translate.
+Files are copied from English, Google Translate is used for initial translations, and then human translators fix errors from Google Translate.

 ## JSON Files